 With Blogger, one has a structured direction to pursue smart automation blending with the customization options like blog layout choices, custom sliders, custom widgets, custom touches, and the opportunity to upload your own logo.

 WordPress is a comprehensive software site allowing its customers to create a Website, Blog or an online store.
+WordPress is perfect for enterprise business website.

 It has the most enticing features and customer compatibility that have made it a powerhouse for around 30% of websites on the internet.